gs-ts/Kotlin-Conventions-And-Codestyle/README.md

 - Functions should use verbs and clearly describe the action they perform.
 - Naming classes: keep it simple and descriptive.
 - Avoid repetition in hierarchies and namespaces.
 - Keep one tense.
-Do not mix tenses for functions serving the same purpose (e.g., accountClicked, userClick).
+Do not mix tenses for functions serving the same purpose (e.g., `renameAccountClicked`, `updateAccountClick`).
 - If possible, match the names with the business requirements.

 some examples: